🏈 Eagles NFL Draft Predictions 2026: Expert Mock Draft Picks, Team Needs, Best Fits & More

 📝 Eagles mock draft consensus picks

-I went through the latest mock drafts from other top experts across the industry and gathered their predictions for the Eagles' first pick in the 2026 NFL draft.
-Here's who they expect Philadelphia to draft at No. 23:
+I went through the final mock drafts from 10 top experts across the industry and gathered their NFL mock draft consensus picks for the Philadelphia Eagles' first pick in the 2026 NFL Draft.
+Here's who they expect Philadelphia to draft:

 🔮 Eagles draft prediction 2026